Health Care Administration Degrees in Utah

 You must be able to successfully work within a variety of health care settings to truly succeed in this program.
 Due to the importance of work experience, you may be expected to complete an internship, a practicum, or a fellowship at a local health care organization.

 Throughout the duration of your education, you may be able to apply for a wide range of scholarships and grants.
 These financial aid opportunities can go a long way in making your education more affordable.
-The Utah Office of Primary Care and Rural Health funds scholarships for people who agree to work in a rural area after graduation.
 The Utah Public Health Association awards one scholarship of $500 each year to a deserving student.

 Working as a Healthcare Administrator in Utah

 In general, the job outlook for medical managers is very positive across the United States.
 It’s even better in Utah, though.
-Through the year 2022, O*Net predicts a 35 percent increase in job openings in Utah.
-The average salary for a Utah medical manager is $85,300 per year (O*Net, 2013).
+The profession is forecast to see a 30 percent increase in jobs between 2018 and 2028.
+The average salary for a Utah medical manager is $107,660 per year.

 Utah medical managers may utilize a number of resources to make the most of their options.
 If you join a group like the Utah Medical Group Management Association, you may be able to attend networking events and further your education with seminars.